-The MA in Journalism with New Media and Digital Content Creation programme is aimed at those wanting to launch a career in journalism, as well as established journalists wanting to upskill, and those who want to work as content creators and storytellers in the areas of marketing, advertising, public relations and general communications.
+The MA in Journalism and Digital Content Creation programme at Cork Institute of Technology is aimed at those wanting to launch a career in journalism, as well as established journalists wanting to upskill, and those who want to work as content creators and storytellers in the areas of marketing, advertising, public relations and general communications.

-Our Masters in Journalism and Digital Content Creation programme blends journalistic tools and techniques with training in new technologies and media to prepare students for the new media workplace.
+Journalism and Digital Content Creation programme at Cork Institute of Technology blends journalistic tools and techniques with training in new technologies and media to prepare students for the new media workplace.
 Along with our strong connections with industry, even as they learn, our students are producing work that is published in the national media.
 We’re equipping our students with all the skills that are basic requirements for today’s digital journalists and content creators: shooting and editing video, creating audio and podcasts, using social media, developing an online presence and strong connections with industry.

 The course is accredited by the Higher Education Training Awards Council (HETAC).

-The programme runs over a twelve-month period, divided into three semesters.
-The taught element runs over a nine-month period, divided into two equal semesters, and is followed by one research-based semester during which students complete a report and a major project on some aspect of contemporary journalism.
+- The full-time programme runs over a twelve-month period, divided into three terms.
+The taught element runs over a nine-month period, divided into two equal semesters, and is followed by one research-based semester during which students complete their documentary and Mentorship Programme.

 The living costs include the total expenses per month, covering accommodation, public transportation, utilities (electricity, internet), books and groceries.